marko-knoebl/slides/sections/react-advanced/05-hooks-en.md

 ## Hooks

-Hooks are special functions that can be called at the start of a component definition.
+Hooks are special functions that can be called inside a component definition.

 Examples: